ooni/probe-cli/docs/releasing.md

 ## Releasing proper

-This stage should also be self explanatory.
+This check-list stage should also be self explanatory.

 ## Publishing stable packages